 Muslims will celebrate Eid ul Adha this year in August.
 It will be celebrated on the 12th of August, and the celebration lasts for four days.
 It is an uncertain date as the actual time depends on the sightseeing of the moon.

-It is a public holiday in all the Muslim countries like Pakistan, Iran, Saudi Arabia etc. however, in non-Muslim countries, there is no public holiday only some of the Islamic centres were not open there.
+It is a public holiday in all Muslim countries like Pakistan, Iran, Saudi Arabia, etc. however, in non-Muslim countries, there is no public holiday only some of the Islamic centers were not open there.

 Muslims Celebration of Eid Ul Adha and End of Hajj

 On the day Muslims celebrated Eid ul Adha the rituals of Hajj came to an end.
 The pilgrims that gather all around the world to perform Hajj at the Holy place of Mecca celebrated Eid ul Adha.
-Eid ul Adha also shows the unity among the Muslims of all around the world.
-Hajj shows the kind of equality among all the people of the world, which is another symbol of Muslims celebration of the Eid ul Adha.
+Eid ul Adha also shows unity among Muslims all around the world.
+Hajj shows the kind of equality among all the people of the world, which is another symbol of the Muslim celebration of the Eid ul Adha.